bznick98/bznick98.github.io/_projects/2023-05-17-Bilateral-Neural-Operators.md

 subtitle: 'Learning image retouching process using sequential neural operators in bilateral space.'
 date: 2023-05-17 00:00:00
 description:
-featured_image: '/images/bno/demo-1.png'
+featured_image: '/images/bno/color-9.jpg'
 ---

 ![](/images/bno/demo-top.png)

 ### Problem Statement
-**Image retouching** is the process of making changes or improvements to a photograph to enhance its appearance.
-The inputs includes but not limit to compressed jpeg images and raw sensor data from camera, and preferably outputs an 8-bit sRGB jpeg image for display.
-Most of the methods enhance the image includes but not limit to exposure correction, color style adjust and white balance correction.
+**Image enhancement** is the process of making changes or improvements to a photograph to enhance its appearance.
+The inputs are usually low-quality or raw images (e.g. low-light, color-distorted or unprocessed raw sensor data), and preferably outputs a visually pleasing high-quality image for display.
+Most of the essential steps when human photographer enhances the image includes exposure correction, color style adjustment and white balance correction, etc.

 Input Image      |  Result :-------------------------:|:-------------------------: